Colonial Parkway murders: Rebecca Dowski and Cathy Thomas

 The first known victims in the Colonial Parkway killings were Cathleen Marian "Cathy" Thomas (27), a United States Naval Academy graduate, and College of William & Mary senior Rebecca Ann “Becky” Dowski (21), a business management major working as a stockbroker.
 The lesbian couple disappeared after leaving a computer lab on the William & Mary campus at around 6:30 p.m. on October 9, 1986.
-Thomas ventured onto the Colonial Parkway in the past to be alone with romantic partners.
+Thomas had ventured onto the Colonial Parkway in the past to be alone with romantic partners.